Article Summary

 A certificate of deposit (CD) is a type of savings vehicle offered by most banks and credit unions.

-Typically, when opening a CD account, you deposit money into the account in a lump sum (rather than adding money as time goes by, as with a savings account).
-Also, unlike a savings account, CD holders agree to leave their money in the account for a specified length of time — typically, six months to five years[1].
+Typically, when opening a CD account, you deposit money into the account in a lump sum (rather than adding money over time, the way you would with a savings account).
+Also, unlike a savings account, CD holders agree to leave their money in the account for a specified length of time — typically ranging from six months to five years.[1]
 Some banks offer CDs with shorter or longer terms.

 Once the CD matures — meaning that the specified term has ended — you can withdraw your money plus the interest that has built up in the account.
 In most cases, if you decide to withdraw your cash before the CD matures, the bank will charge a penalty fee, or you could lose your earned interest.[2]

 Some banks offer "penalty-free" CDs that allow clients to withdraw money before the maturity date arrives.
-However, sometimes the interest rates that these CDs offer are lower than what you'd find with a traditional CD.
-In addition, the bank offering the penalty-free CD may require users to withdraw the entire balance at once, rather than making a partial withdrawal.
+However, there can be a tradeoff.
+Sometimes, the interest rates that these CDs offer are lower than what you'd find with a traditional CD.
+In addition, the bank offering a penalty-free CD may require users to withdraw the entire balance at once rather than making a partial withdrawal.

 It's worth noting that credit unions typically refer to CDs as "share certificates."
 Other than the fact that the Federal Deposit Insurance Corporation covers CDs and the National Credit Union Administration protects most share certificates, there are no fundamental differences between the two accounts.[4]